winklermw-mz/BugBlitz/README.md

 - Hashtags: Support for defining descriptive tags (hashtags) per test case.
 New tags can be created on-the-fly, and existing ones can be selected via autocomplete.
 - Manual Ordering: Test cases within a Project can be manually sorted using up/down buttons for defining a logical execution sequence, overriding standard sorting.
 - Step Management: Test steps can be easily added, deleted, and reordered (up/down movement) within the test case definition.
+- AI Assistent Creation: Test Cases can automatically be derived from provided requirements using a LLM service.

 ### Test Run & Assignment